Academic Team:

 So each week, I’m going to give you a communication challenge.
 You determine who might be a good audience to target with that challenge.
 Then, using tools like CHAT GPT, you’ll do some digging to find out about that audience, and then develop a persona for them.
 At the same time, in class we’ll discuss your own transition to college and the process of building character as a developing professional.

 By the end of the term, you will have developed a cast of characters, so to speak.
-So your final project, just for shits and giggles, is to write a fictional story based on those characters.
+So your final project, just for fun, is to write a fictional story based on those characters.

-Along the way, you’ll find I, too, can be a character, as in a self-proclaimed smart ass.
+Along the way, you’ll find I, too, can be a character, as in a self-proclaimed smart Alec.
 So let’s brainstorm, do some digging, tell good stories, and have some fun along the way.

 Introduction to the science and application of psychology.
 Emphasis will be placed on psychological concepts, theories, and principles related to: Personality, Social Psychology, Health and Well-Being, Motivation and Emotion, Disorders, Therapies, Lifespan Development, and related topics